 Is it any good?

-The Two Towers will satisfy Tolkien devotees and those who are new to the stories looking for an epic with a heroic quest and a lot of action (and a little romance).
+The second film in the Lord of the Rings series will satisfy Tolkien devotees and those who are new to the stories looking for an epic with a heroic quest and a lot of action (and a little romance).
 The first movie had a lot of thundering hoofs and meaningful looks and introduction of characters and portents of doom.
-This one flings us from cliffhanger to (literal) cliffhanger, with mighty legions hurtling into battle.
+The Two Towers flings us from cliffhanger to (literal) cliffhanger, with mighty legions hurtling into battle.
 Every moment on screen is filled with masterfully handled detail.

 The vast New Zealand landscapes are a perfect realization of Tolkien's Middle Earth.
 The vast armies of hulking monsters stretch back for miles, and Gollum, computer animated but based on the movements of actor Andy Serkis (who also provided the voice), is as real as any of the humans.
 The human actors hold their own, giving gravity and heart to the effects and panoramas.
 The only drag on the proceedings is Aragon's love triangle, which feels like something between a distraction and a placeholder.

-Families can talk about the many representations of the war between good and evil.
+Families can talk about the many representations of the war between good and evil in The Lord of the Rings: The Two Towers.
 King Theoden comes back.
 Gollum may be coming back.
 Where else do you see the dualities expressed?

 At several points, characters have to decide when to fight and when to give up or retreat.
 What do they consider in making that decision?
 What should they consider?

 Why is it important to Gollum that Frodo calls him by his old name?